 In the late 1920s, Schmitt moved to Berlin, and became part of circles there, mostly conservative but idiosyncratically so.
 He became close friends with Johannes Popitz (later executed for his role in the Stauffenberg plot), who opened doors in government for Schmitt.
 He wrote on various topics, including, interestingly, on technology, noting presciently “From its onset the twentieth century appears not only as the age of technology but as the age of religious belief in technology.”
 He did not think this was a good thing; it created unrealistic expectations, especially among the masses, and encouraged belief in technocratic, “Fordist” government, a disaster in the making, because technology could never solve human problems, or eradicate the friend/enemy distinction that underlay all human political relations—but it could make war worse, and it “dissolved the protective atmosphere of traditional morality which had shielded society from the dangers of nihilism.”
 In many places throughout his career, whatever his own religious beliefs, Schmitt was very clear that man needed the view of history as a struggle reaching toward redemption.
 The disappearance of that belief would destroy the enchantment of the world, but would not reduce conflict, which would be more and more meaningless.
 That’s pretty much the state we’ve reached today; Schmitt would not be surprised, nor he would be surprised by the attempt to resolve this problem by seeking redemption through technology.

 Most interesting to me in his later writings is Schmitt’s theory of the katechon.
 This concept is taken from 2 Thessalonians, which discusses the Antichrist, the Man of Sin, who, verse 6 tells us, is restrained or “withheld” by a mysterious force, the katechon.
 When the katechon is withdrawn, Antichrist will become fully manifest.
 Saint Paul, however, implies that his listeners know who the katechon is.
 Schmitt expanded this into an idea that some authority must restrain chaos and maintain order, perhaps the Emperor in Saint Paul’s time, another force now—but not the popular will, certainly, and not any element of liberal government.
-To grasp the importance of this idea to Schmitt, it helps to know that he once wrote (although this quote is not in Balakrishnan’s book), “The history of the world is like a ship careening aimlessly through the sea, manned by a bunch of drunken sailors who scream and dance until God thrusts the ship under the waves so there will be silence.”
+To grasp the importance of this idea to Schmitt, it helps to know that he once summarized the thought of Juan Donoso Cortes (although this quote is not in Balakrishnan’s book), as the belief that “The history of the world is like a ship careening aimlessly through the sea, manned by a bunch of drunken sailors who scream and dance until God thrusts the ship under the waves so there will be silence.”
 Schmitt wasn’t big on history having an arrow, a key claim of liberalism.

 As can be seen from the title he chose, Balakrishnan sees the distinction, organically arising in every time and place without the will of anybody, between friend and enemy, as the key distinction of Schmitt’s thought.
 In Schmitt’s own words, “Tell me who your enemy is and I will tell you who you are.”
 You only have to pull a little on this string to come to disturbing conclusions, though, about today’s America.
 If the premise is that at some point the members of a once-united nation can be split by a friend/enemy distinction, which is certainly objectively possible, the question only becomes how it can be determined if this has happened, and what to do then?